 As every dog parent, you don’t even want to think about the day when you will have to say a final goodbye to your four-pawed friend.
 Unfortunately, the fact is that dogs live much shorter than humans.
-Nevertheless, it’s smart to be aware of what is the average lifespan of your new family member before bringing them home.
+If you ask yourself how long will my dog live, read this insightful article.
+It is smart to be aware of what is the average lifespan of your new family member before bringing them home.

 The study shows that the average dog lifespan is 11-12 years if the dog is well taken care of.
 Of course, there are multiple exceptions and some dogs will live shorter, others – much longer than expected.